partykit/partykit/apps/blog/src/content/blog/epic-web-uses-partykit.md

 ---

 Last week Kent C. Dodds launched his magnum opus, a fullstack web development course called [*Epic Web*](https://www.epicweb.dev/).
-The course is massive in scale - it comprises 452 videos divided into 56 sections, with additional snacks like 25 interviews with experts.
-It was an instant success and has been since celebrated very enthusiastically by the web dev community.
+The course is massive in scale - it consists of 452 videos divided into 56 sections, with additional snacks like 25 interviews with experts.
+It was an instant success and has been celebrated enthusiastically by the web dev community ever since.

 <a href="https://twitter.com/kentcdodds/status/1714021891462369341" target="_blank" rel="noopener noreferrer"><img style="width:500px; height: auto;" src="/content-images/epic-web-uses-partykit/kent-cool-feature.png" alt="Kent's tweet: 'The Workshop App now uses PartyKit for a cool feature.
 This is only the beginning :)'"></a>